Lebanese Beef Kafta

 Lebanese Beef Kafta is like a meatball, flavored with onion and spices, formed on a skewer, then grilled.
 This is just one of the many grill recipes the Lebanese are famous for!

 Even though a good hamburger is always, well, good, I usually have plenty to critique: not enough flavor, too much between the bun to bite into, cooked too long, or not enough.
-No matter how much I’m craving a burger, I would much rather have a delicious vegetarian spanakopita than a mediocre hamburger.
+No matter how much I’m craving a burger, I would much rather have a delicious vegetarian spanakopita or a tender yogurt marinated chicken than a mediocre hamburger.
 Enter Lebanese Grilled Kafta!
 Kafta shares plenty in common with burgers and with meatballs: seasoned meat, formed into a patty or a ball, cooked in a number of different ways.

 But I will always–always–take kafta over a burger (where there’s a choice, at home!) for the FLAVOR factor.
 Use a higher fat ratio of meat and mix with onion, garlic, fresh herbs, and spices galore.
 Even without grilling, made under the broiler or on the stove, kafta is a delicious flavor bomb.
 But put that flavor on the grill and you have that next level smokey, summery, char-grilled element that is such good friends with meat.